johnxie/awesome-developer-tools/README.md

   - Includes an "Increase Size" hotkey that other apps like Spectacle might not have

+## [BeardedSpice](https://beardedspice.github.io/) - Media hotkeys to control Spotify or other preferred music players

 ## [Insomnia](http://insomnia.rest/) - REST Client with a great UI

   - Paste cURL commands into the URL bar (including those copied from Chrome Network tab)